seapagan/bundle-repo/README.md

   at this time, though I may add support for others in the future.
 - **XML Output**: Generates an XML file (`packed-repo.xml`) that contains the entire repository structure and file details.

+This tool is currently under active development, and more features will be implemented quickly.
+Please **star** this repository to stay updated on new releases and features.

 ## Usage